 kubectl annotate etcd <etcd-name> -n <namespace> druid.gardener.cloud/suspend-etcd-spec-reconcile=

-2. Add another annotation to the target Etcd resource disabling managed resource protection via the webhook.
+1. Add another annotation to the target Etcd resource disabling managed resource protection via the webhook.
 You can do this by invoking the following command:

-kubectl annotate etcd etcd-main -n <namespace> druid.gardener.cloud/disable-resource-protection=
+kubectl annotate etcd <etcd-name> -n <namespace> druid.gardener.cloud/disable-etcd-component-protection=

 Now you are free to make changes to any managed etcd cluster resource.

-NOTE: As long as the above two annotations are there, no reconciliation will be done for this etcd cluster by etcd-druid.
+!!! note As long as the above two annotations are there, no reconciliation will be done for this etcd cluster by etcd-druid.
 Therefore it is essential that you remove this annotations eventually.ß